 Hanging with the locals in Red Hook is one of the best ways to get a taste of island life on St. Thomas.
 Just 7 miles from Charlotte Amalie on the east end of the island, Red Hook is known for it’s array of casual beach bars, live entertainment and popular restaurants.
-Enjoy the waterfront views whilst grabbing a beer and pizza at the Island Time Pub, a burger at the Tap and Still, or scrumptious seafood cuisine at the Caribbean Fish Market.
+Enjoy the waterfront views while grabbing a beer and pizza at the Island Time Pub, a burger at the Tap and Still, or scrumptious seafood cuisine at the Caribbean Fish Market.
 The twenty-something party scene happens at Red Hook hot spots like Iggies and the Irish Molly Molone’s.

 Beach Hopping on St. Thomas

-Whilst the majority of beach goers head over to world-famous Magen's Bay, you'll find St. Thomas locals basking in the sun at Coki Beach.
-A quick 2-minute walk from Coral World Ocean Park, Coki Beach offers a handful of food trucks, a less-crowded but still gorgeous white sand beach, and some of the islands' best snorkelling where brightly-colorer tropical fish swim abundantly in the crystal clear waters.
+While the majority of beach goers head over to world-famous Magen’s Bay, you’ll find St. Thomas locals basking in the sun at Coki Beach.
+A quick 2-minute walk from Coral World Ocean Park, Coki Beach offers a handful of food trucks, a less-crowded but still gorgeous white sand beach, and some of the islands’ best snorkeling where brightly-colorer tropical fish swim abundantly in the crystal clear waters.
 Another popular east end destination is picturesque Lindquist Beach.
-Whilst it has an entrance fee of $5 per person, it's well worth the nominal cost to enjoy this pristine mangrove-rimmed beach where local families come to swim, picnic and BBQ.
+While it has an entrance fee of $5 per person, it’s well worth the nominal cost to enjoy this pristine mangrove-rimmed beach where local families come to swim, picnic and BBQ.

-Besides snorkelling and swimming, Hull Bay Beach on northern St. Thomas is the island destination for surfing.
-If you'd like to do some kayaking and birdwatching like a local, head over to Mangrove Lagoon where you can glide along the narrow channels whilst viewing brown pelicans and stingrays.
-With year round water temperatures of about 80°, scuba divers love to frequent vibrant sites like Coral Bowl (aka Joe's Jam) and wrecks including the Cartanser Senior.
+Besides snorkeling and swimming, Hull Bay Beach on northern St. Thomas is the island destination for surfing.
+If you’d like to do some kayaking and birdwatching like a local, head over to Mangrove Lagoon where you can glide along the narrow channels while viewing brown pelicans and stingrays.
+With year round water temperatures of about 80°, scuba divers love to frequent vibrant sites like Coral Bowl (aka Joe’s Jam) and wrecks including the Cartanser Senior.

 Restaurant Hopping on St. Thomas